Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Conclusion: Go Live Checklist, Activities, & Planning

-Checklists are a critical part of go live preparation and help you avoid missing important factors prior to launching a project live in an organization.
+Checklists are a critical part of go live preparation and project management deliverables and help you avoid missing important factors prior to launching a project live in an organization.
 This checklist ultimately gives you the answer to, “What does go live mean for this project?”

 When going through the go live process, preparing the go live readiness checklist template should be one of your priorities.
 To be effective, bring as many leaders and project team members as possible, including the change manager, into the go live checklist preparation process.
 This helps ensure nothing important (such as having post-go-live support) is missed.

 We hope that this overview of a go-live plan template and the outline above will be helpful to you as you work to drive successful projects.
-Feel free to reach out to OCM Solution anytime if you feel that there is something else of value, we can add about go live in project management.
+Feel free to reach out to OCM Solution anytime if you feel that there is something else of value, we can add about go live in project management or project deliverables in project management.

 FAQ: Go Live Readiness Checklist Template & Guide